Digvijaya Singh: Narmada Yatra

 The sacred Narmada River, the lifeline of Central India, is worshipped as Narmada maiyya (mother) or Ma Rewa (derived from “rev” meaning leaping one).
 One of the five holy rivers of India, it is the only one which has the tradition of being circumambulated from source to sea and back, on a pilgrimage or yatra.

-Being the longest west-flowing river, the Narmada parikrama is a formidable spiritual exercise and challenge—an incredible journey of about 3,300 km.
+Being the longest west-flowing river, the Narmada parikrama is about 3,300 km.

 Digvijaya Singh along with his wife started the Narmada Parikrama on 30 September 2017, from Barman Ghat, on banks of river Narmada after taking the blessing of his spiritual guru Shankaracharya Swami Swaroopanand Saraswati.
 The journey took them from Barman Ghat, on River Narmada southern banks, all the way to its mouth at Bharuch in Gujarat.
 At Bharuch, Mithi Talai is the point where the Narmada joins the Arabian Sea.
 Here they took a motorboat from the southern to the northern end and begin the return journey along its northern bank.
 On 9 April 2018 they completed the narmada parikrama at Barman Ghat having covered 3300 km by foot in 192 days.